Medicines & Supplements A to Z > Cimetidine

 What is Cimetidine for?

-Cimetidine belongs to a class of medications called histamine-2 blockers.
+Cimetidine belongs to a class of medications called histamine-2 receptor blockers.
 It works by suppressing the secretion of stomach acid and hence can be used to treat several gastrointestinal disorders, including benign gastric and duodenal ulceration, gastroesophageal reflux disease (GERD), heartburn, and non-ulcer dyspepsia.

 How to use it?